variejs/docs/views.md

-Your views are just vue components.
-But we do make a suggestion on how to organize your components with layouts and directory structures.
+Your views are just Vue components.
+Varie makes a suggestion on how to organize your components with layouts and directory structures.

 [{.info} To learn more about components go to [Vue's Documentation](https://vuejs.org/v2/guide/components.html).]